The Epidemic of Irresponsibility

 God's plan for spiritual babes is to place them in a nursery under the care of gifted people.
 The nursery is the church (Eph.
 1:22–23; 4:4–7, 12–16).
 Besides others with specialized skills (Rom.
 12:6–8; 1 Cor.
 12:28–31), the gifted include four kinds of leaders (Eph.
 4:11).

-- Pastor-teachers.
-The King James Version treats the two offices as distinct, but most interpreters infer from the Greek construction that Paul is describing only one office, involving both pastoring and teaching.
-The parallel passage (1 Cor.
+4. Pastor-teachers.
+The Greek construction of Ephesians 4:11 leaves little doubt that after listing the three offices already mentioned, Paul in his final words is referring to only one more, an office that requires a man to serve as both pastor and teacher.3 The parallel passage (1 Cor.
 12:28) mentions only teachers.
-A man holding this office is called a pastor, because he is the shepherd of a local church.
+A man holding this office is called a pastor because he is the shepherd of a local church.
 The word pastor means shepherd.
-He is also called a teacher, because His primary responsibility is to instruct the flock in God's Word.
+He is also called a teacher because His primary responsibility is to instruct the flock in God's Word.
 He may or may not be gifted as a prophet.

 The list is obviously a descending hierarchy.
 No longer in our midst do we see apostles, for the work of founding the church was accomplished long ago.
 We still have prophets—that is, preachers—whether they limit their ministry to one church or serve as a traveling preacher, normally in our day known as an evangelist.
 We still have evangelists, although we now call them missionaries.
 And, of course, we still have pastor-teachers.